hellokhoyer/Office-Status-Widget/README.md

 # Office-Status-Widget
-Office Employee Status Widget developed with AJAX and JSON
+Office Employee Status Widget developed with AJAX and data collected from JSON